-In the official record, the singular intensity of America's drug war in rural Mendocino County is most obvious from documents and records related to paramilitary-style cannabis eradication that became formalized in 1983 through the establishment of a seasonal Federal, State and local task forces dedicated to eradicating cannabis, the Campaign Against Marijuana Planting (CAMP).
+In the official record, the singular intensity of America's drug war in rural Mendocino County is most obvious from documents and records related to paramilitary-style cannabis eradication that became formalized in 1983 through the establishment of seasonal Federal, State and local task forces dedicated to eradicating cannabis known as the Campaign Against Marijuana Planting (CAMP).
 The story begins, therefore, by documenting the fact that Mendocino has been one of two counties most affected by CAMP throughout its nearly 40-year history, from evidence presented in its own annual reports.

-Drawing on supplemental materials, this report also describes the communities impacted by the campaign, other instances of paramilitary policing, and perennial conflicts between law enforcement and people involved in nonviolent cannabis production.
-After the passage of Proposition 215 in 1996, the Compassionate Use Act, California's war on cannabis and its impacts on Mendocino communities evolved new dynamics related to the county's unique efforts to accommodate medical cannabis markets through forms of regulation that included a series of ballot measures and a short-lived "zip tie" program initiated by the Mendocino County Sheriff's Office.
-This process culminated as State regulatory frameworks (including enforcement aspects) whiplashed from 2016's reformist medical cannabis statute, MRSA, to the Medical and
+Drawing on supplemental materials, this report also describes the communities impacted by the campaign, other instances of paramilitary policing, and perennial conflicts between law enforcement and people involved in legal and quasi legal cannabis production.
+After the passage of Proposition 215 in 1996, the Compassionate Use Act, California's war on cannabis and its impacts on Mendocino communities evolved new dynamics related to the County's unique efforts to accommodate medical cannabis markets through forms of regulation that included a series of ballot measures, a "zip tie" program initiated by the Mendocino County Sheriff's Office and a permit program for cultivation of up to 99 cannabis plants subject to payment of fees, inspection by the Sheriff's Office and compliance with a long list of conditions.